pycom/pycom-micropython-sigfox/docs/pycom_esp32/datasheets.rst

    **The input voltage must be exactly 3V3, ripple free and from a supply capable of sourcing at least 500mA of current**

+The battery connector for the expansion board is a **JST SH 2P** variant.
+The expansion board exposes the male connector and an external battery should use a femail adapter in order to connect and power the expansion board.

 .. warning::